 What are the Components of a Quality Management System?

-Quality management focuses on the quality of the product or ...
-Total quality management (TQM) is a management concept of achieving the...
+Quality management focuses on the quality of the product or services that a company provides, how to achieve high quality and how...